vic-ma/howtodismantle.github.io/_posts/2024-09-07-The-Great-Data-Tango-Mastering-PowerBI-and-Peakboard-Integration-with-Filter.md

 }
 {% endhighlight %}

-The complex filters are slightly more complicated, because we can provide multiple conditions connected with a logical operator:
+The complex filters are a bit more complicated, because we can provide multiple conditions connected with a logical operator:

 {% highlight json %}
 {